Poulomi Desai: Life

 Poulomi was born in Hackney, in 1965, but was moved to Harrow aged eight, with her mother who was a single parent, because of domestic abuse.
 At the age of thirteen, she co-founded Hounslow Arts Cooperative Theatre with Hardial Rai, looking for new connections as Harrow was a hot bed of racist organisations in the 1970s.
 She left school at fifteen influenced by a punk DIY spirit getting involved with Anti Fascist groups such as AFA and was involved in the Anti-Apartheid Movement.
+Poulomi was a senior Race Equality Officer - Campaigns officer in the Race Equality Unit at the London Borough of Ealing from 1986 to 1990.
 She co-founded the first South Asian LGBTTQ campaigning organisation, Shakti, in 1987 and also co-founded the first HIV / AIDs charity in India, the Naz Foundation International in 1991 with Shivananda Khan.
 From 1994 to 1996 she was a resident performer at the Watermans Arts Centre, with the regular 'One Nation under a Groove' comedy nights.
 Desai was an actor and part of the workshop group, that created Parv Bancil's satirical farce Papa Was a Bus Conductor, and toured with The Dead Jalebis, a spoof rock band, and the Sycophantic Sponge Bunch, a comedy trio.